mamathew98/code2gether/README.md

 npm start
 ```

-7) For Running on Your Local Server head to `/public/javascripts/editor.js` File and Comment the section below `//FOR SERVER DEPLOYMENT` and Uncomment the section below `// FOR LOCAL DEPLOYMENT`
+7) For Running on Your Local Server head to `/public/javascripts/` and open `editor.js` File then Comment the section below `//FOR SERVER DEPLOYMENT` and Uncomment the section below `// FOR LOCAL DEPLOYMENT`
-> if you want to run application on a server you have to change the url in socket initiations below `// FOR SERVER DEPLOYMENT`
+> if you want to run application on a server you have to change the url provided in socket initiations in section below `// FOR SERVER DEPLOYMENT`

 <p align="center" width="100%">
     <img width="80%" src="/screenshots/shot4.jpg?raw=true">